Climate change in Bangladesh: Adaptation

 One of the major successes of Bangladesh on adaptation of climate change is a strong institutional setup.
 The Ministry of Disaster Management and Relief (MoDMR) has a wide range of programs on DRR.
 It has recently drafted a 'National Plan for Disaster Management (2016–2020)' with a detail institutional framework on disaster management.
 According to the NPDM, disaster management policy and activities is guided by several drivers including, a) Disaster Management Act 2012; b) Standing Orders on Disasters (SOD) first introduced in 1997 and then revised in 2010; (SOD) first introduced in 1997 and then revised in 2010; c) National Plan for Disaster Management 2010–2015; d) Disaster Policy Act 2015; e) SAARC Framework for Action (SFA) 2006–2015; f) Sendai Framework for Disaster Risk Reduction (SFDRR) 2016–2030; g) Asian Regional Plan for Disaster Risk Reduction (ARPDRR); and the Sustainable Development Goals (SDGs).

 A better baseline understanding of where populations live exactly in the coastal zones, and their poverty incidence or socioeconomic vulnerability, could help inform decision-making concerning large-scale adaptation options.
 Possible options include embankments and cyclone shelters, or softer adaptation solutions like cash transfers and social safety nets.
 Research work on high-resolution synthetic population mapping can help target such interventions more accurately for the benefit of poorer population segments.

 Action plans

 The Bangladesh National Adaptation Programme Action - NAPA in its action plan have collected, structured and ranked a series of climate adaptation needs and vulnerabilities, as well as sector-specific costs and benefits.
 These proposed actions have considered poverty reduction and security of livelihoods with a gender perspective as the most important set of criteria for prioritization of adaptation needs and activities.

 Bangladesh is also supported by different international organizations such as United Nations, World Bank, and so on.
 With help from the United Nations Development Program (UNDP), Bangladesh developed a flood action plan initiating a culture of disaster management and risk reduction.
 UNDP also supported Bangladesh to establish the Disaster Management Bureau.

+Bangladesh has ratified the Paris Agreement and set climate mitigation targets to reduce greenhouse gas emissions by 6.73% by 2030 (p.
+9).
+The country is working to reduce road traffic congestion and shift to a rail transport system, to reduce agricultural emissions, and increase forest cover by 150,000 hectares (p.
+9).